 Would a Homicide Detective Career Suit You?

-A police detectice career can be very dangerous and stressful.
+A police detective career can be very dangerous and stressful.
 Officers need to be constantly alert and ready to deal with a range of threatening situations, including violence from suspected criminals.
 The experience of being present at murder scenes can be acutely stressful.

 This kind of career can have a strong impact on the individual's personal life.
 Hours can be unpredictable and irregular, with paid overtime being common.
 Shift work is necessary.
 Junior officers frequently work weekends, holidays and nights.
 Detectives are required to work at any time, with especially long hours during investigations.
 Officers are frequently expected to be armed and to exercise their arrest authority whenever necessary, including outside working hours.